gitpan/App-MtAws/README.md

 		# protocol=http (default) or https
 		protocol=http

-	(you can skip any config option and specify it directly in command line)
+	(you can skip any config option and specify it directly in command line, command line options override same options in config)
 3. Create a vault in specified region, using Amazon Console (`myvault`) or using mtglacier

 		./mtglacier create-vault myvault --config glacier.cfg